 Growth continued to be the concern for the residents of Washoe County during the 1980's.
 The population of the County in 1980 was 193,623; Reno at 100,786; and Sparks at 40,780.
 The decade began with trouble and tragedy.
 New Year's Eve 1979 turned into 1980 and riots rocked downtown Reno.
 Later in the year Priscilla Ford drove her car on to sidewalks in downtown Reno killing six and injuring twenty-six.
-She was convicted and still awaits her fate on death row at the Nevada State Prison.
+She was convicted, but died in 2005 while awaiting her fate on death row at the Nevada State Prison.